madara1319/CodilityTrainingTasks/readme.md

-# My attemp at Codility BinaryGap task
+# My attemps at Codility Training Tasks

-I tried to do the Codility BinaryGap task, the tests on the codility website seem to have gone correctly :)
+Trynna learn some JAVA